 Topical: Cannabis-infused lotions, creams, oils, or gels intended for skin application only, not to be ingested.
 Topical products are used to treat a variety of ailments, ranging from muscle soreness to inflammation, temporary skin conditions, arthritis, and anti-aging products.
 These products do not contain enough THC for a high.

-Did you know LIM has launched a Bachelor of Business Administration (BBA) degree in The Business of Cannabis, the first of its kind in the U.S.?
+Did you know LIM has launched a Bachelor of Business Administration (BBA) degree and a Master of Professional Studies (MPS) degree in The Business of Cannabis?